DESCN: Deep Entire Space Cross Networks for Individual Treatment Effect Estimation: RESULTS AND DISCUSSIONS

 To further demonstrate the effectiveness by introducing the Entire Space Network (ESN) for jointly learning the treatment and response function in the entire sample space, we remove the ESN network from DESCN, which is the same as X-network as shown in Figure \ref{fig:Xnetwork}.
 The comparison of the performance with the full structure is as listed in the last two rows of Table \ref{table:main}: \begin{itemize} \item From the table, we could find that after introducing ESN structure, DESCN improves X-network on $\epsilon_{PEHE}$ +3.7\% and $\epsilon_{ATE}$ +76.3\% on Epilepsy dataset.
 It also improves AUUC +4.9\% and $\epsilon_{ATT}$ +18.7\% on the production dataset.
 This indicates that by combining the learned treatment propensity score with learned responses in their individual sample space and directly learning ESTR and ESCR, the model could better capture the joint distribution in the entire sample space. \end{itemize} Moreover, the ESN is not limited to the DESCN model but also has the ability to extend to other existing individual response estimation methods to enhance the performance.
 We apply ESN to both TARNet and CFR in the same way as described in Section \ref{Method ESN}, and show their performance in Table \ref{tab:ESN result} and Table \ref{tab:ESN result 2} on both datasets:

 \begin{itemize} \item With the help of alleviating treatment bias issue by learning treatment and response functions in the entire sample space, ESN enhances the performance of TARNet by +3.9\% in $\epsilon_{PEHE}$ on Epilepsy Dataset and 10.0\% in AUUC on the production dataset.
 This indicates that ESN is capable of enhancing the individual ITE estimation accuracy and uplifting ranking performance.
 However, it does not show much improvement over CFR on the Epilepsy dataset and with a slight improvement on the production dataset over those two metrics.
 A possible reason is that CFR already uses the additional loss function (either WASS or MMD) to enforce a similar representation of treated and control response in their individual sample space.
 It might be in conflict with the additional propensity information learned in the ESN. \item Furthermore, we observe that ESN improves $\epsilon_{ATE}$ +42.5\% on TARNet, +11.1\% on CFRwass, and +30.4\% on CFRmmd on the Epilepsy dataset.
 For the production dataset, although it does not improve on $\epsilon_{ATT}$ on the TARNet, it largely improves $\epsilon_{ATT}$ on CFRwass and CFRmmd by +20.3\% and +19.8\% respectively.
 A similar trade-off between estimating average effect and estimating individual effect is also observed in \cite{Shalit2017}. \item We believe that debiasing treated and control distribution through ESN or loss functions in CFR will improve the individual estimation accuracy but hurt the average estimation performance to a certain degree.
 In the production dataset, the treatment bias is more significant than it in the Epilepsy dataset, hence the ESN+TARNet performs slightly worse than TARNet in $\epsilon_{ATT}$.
-Nonetheless, ESN could still slightly improve CFR performance on both datasets, which shows that training ESTR and ESCR in the entire sample space is still beneficial. \end{itemize}
+Nonetheless, ESN could still slightly improve CFR performance on both datasets, which shows that training ESTR and ESCR in the entire sample space is still beneficial. \item We can explore why the ESN module in DECSN can reduce the treatment bias from the ATE perspective.
+Firstly, according to the IPW(inverse probability weighting)\cite{rosenbaum1983central} theory we know that $ATE= \mathbb{E}_\mathbb{P} \{\frac{W_i \cdot Y_i}{\pi(X_i)}\}- \mathbb{E}_\mathbb{P}\{\frac{(1-W_i)\cdot Y_i}{1-\pi(X_i)}\} $ .
+According to Eq.(3) in section 3.2, we can expand the equation as: